The Government of Canada is offering the ACUFC Post-Secondary Scholarships to Canadian candidates for the academic year 2022-2023.

 - Eligible Countries: Citizens of Canada only

-- Eligible Course or Subjects: The bursary is available for the post-secondary degree programs in the French language.
+- Eligible Course or Subjects: The bursary is available for post-secondary degree programs in the French language.

 - Eligibility Criteria: To become eligible for the award, applicants must: